seg/tutorials/1512_Semblance_coherence_and_discontinuity/writeup.md

 are apparent as regions of low similarity.
 Therefore, discontinuity attributes are most often applied to highlight faults in a seismic volume, but are also useful to detect subtle stratigraphic features in map view.
-Semblance-based coherence (Marfurt, et al, 1998), eigenstructure-based coherence (Gersztenkorn and Marfurt, 1999), and other discontinuity attributes are among the most widely applied seismic attributes today.
+Semblance-based coherence (Marfurt et al., 1998), eigenstructure-based coherence (Gersztenkorn and Marfurt, 1999), and other discontinuity attributes are among the most widely applied seismic attributes today.